 When markets spiral and the nightly news feels like a financial horror show, even disciplined investors can feel the pull to do something — anything — to protect their savings.
 That anxiety is entirely understandable.
-It’s also one of the most dangerous forces in investing, according to personal finance powerhouse Suze Orman and markets expert Keith Fitz-Gerald.

-Orman sat down with Fitz-Gerald — a private investor, analyst and market researcher with more than three decades of experience — to cut through the noise.
 “Everything now is dependent on one thing and one thing only,” she told Fitz-Gerald.
 “And that is oil, in my opinion.”
-(5)

-What investors can do right now
+What investors can do to start right now

-Orman and Fitz-Gerald shared their perspective on how everyday investors can navigate uncertainty in the market, regardless of what geopolitical unrest may be testing investor confidence.
-For Canadians, their advice applies whether you’re holding a Tax-Free Savings Account (TFSA), a Registered Retirement Savings Plan (RRSP) or a non-registered brokerage account.
+In other words, these swings shouldn’t thwart the compounding power of staying invested, even if the going gets tough temporarily.
+For Canadians, this advice applies whether they’re holding a Tax-Free Savings Account (TFSA), a Registered Retirement Savings Plan (RRSP) or a non-registered brokerage account.

-Stay with your investments for the long term
+Don’t panic: Stay with your investments for the long term

 If you watch your portfolio daily and react in panic to every headline by selling or moving to cash, you won’t see the long-term benefits.

 For Canadian investors, history backs this up.
-The S&P/TSX Composite surged 833 points — its biggest single-session rally in nearly a year — on March 31, 2026, when fresh optimism about a potential end to the Iran war swept through Bay Street (7).
-Investors who had exited the week prior missed every point of that gain.
+The S&P/TSX Composite Index surged 833 points — its biggest single-session rally in nearly a year — on March 31, 2026, when fresh optimism about a potential end to the Iran war swept through Bay Street (6).

 Choose stable stocks